codelord-evans/codelord-evans.github.io/content/posts/How I Built a 3D Game Using Unity and C Programming Language/index.md

 ## Technologies and Architecture.
 To bring the 2D Maze Game to life, I utilized the following technologies and architecture:

-Frontend Technologies: For the frontend development, I chose to use HTML5, CSS3, and JavaScript.
+`Frontend Technologies`: For the frontend development, I chose to use HTML5, CSS3, and JavaScript.
 I opted not to use any additional frameworks to solidify our understanding of core web technologies and ensure a lightweight and fast gaming experience.

-Backend Technologies: The backend of my game was built using Node.js and Express.js.
+`Backend Technologies`: The backend of my game was built using Node.js and Express.js.
 These technologies provided a robust and scalable server-side framework, enabling me to handle game logic, database interactions, and user authentication.

-Database: I utilized MongoDB as my database system to store player scores, progress, and other game-related data.
+`Database`: I utilized MongoDB as my database system to store player scores, progress, and other game-related data.
 MongoDB's flexibility and scalability were well-suited for my project's requirements.

-APIs: I created custom APIs for user registration, score tracking, and leaderboard functionality.
+`APIs`: I created custom APIs for user registration, score tracking, and leaderboard functionality.
 These APIs allowed seamless communication between the front-end and back-end, ensuring a smooth gaming experience.

 ```c
 #include <stdio.h>